Shakeel95/ST310-2021/seminars/seminar_11/README.md

 ### Note on the tree splitting rule with one predictor

 In the seminar I mentioned that our tree splitting algorithm might not perform as well as we hope because it attacks the segmentation problem *greedily*.
-In the first step it splits the data in half and models the CEF as a constant to the lefty and right of the split - i.e. the wrong functional form is assumed for at least one of the two segments.
+In the first step it splits the data in half and models the CEF as a constant to the left and right of the split - i.e. the wrong functional form is assumed for at least one of the two segments.

 This is only a problem in the *noisy* settings.
 Indeed if the true CEF is piecewise constant and no additive noise is present we will always recover the correct segments.
 Try tweaking the following code to convince yourself: